vignesh-waran-k/docai_v2/reference_arch_README.md

 2. Landing bucket to store your  input files
     * In this step, you have  their input files located in the Input Bucket and considered for further processing.
 3. Cloud Function (gen2) for Async Batch processing
     * Cloud Function gen2 contains the python script to perform async batch processing for the input files present in the landing bucket.
 The script first checks the logs(at 4) saved in Firestore and considers only files not processed earlier from the landing bucket, loads the files processing bucket, run the main async batch processing for the documents and save in the output bucket and finally log the activity in the Firestore Database.
 4. Firestore Database for logging
     * Firestore is a Document Database which saves data in key:value pairs for every run as logs.
-Timestamp, status, filename and operation ID data are logged for each run.
+Timestamp, status, filename and operation_id data are logged for each run.
 5. Processing bucket
     * For every run, a temporary cloud storage bucket is maintained which is a processing bucket.
 This bucket holds files to be processed.
 As highlighted earlier, the processing bucket is going to store files which were not processed earlier.
 This is known from logs present in the Firestore.
 The processing bucket holds files in batch count of 50s.
 This bucket is truncated for every run.
 6. Result bucket
     * This is the output storage bucket.
-It contains all of the output processed files for every run under the created directory named after the operation run ID.
+It contains all of the output processed files for every run under the created directory named after the operation run_id.
 7. Cloud scheduler
     * Cloud scheduler repeats Steps 2 to Step 6.
 Scheduler triggers the cloud function using the HTTP URL.
 The job is scheduled to run every 1 hour.